GopirajS/JavaScript-Tutorial/JAVASCRIPT_REPORT.md

 -  [What is optional chaining?](#what_is_optional_chaining)

+-  What is Proxy?

+-  What is Symbol and use cases?

 -  What is top-level await?

 -  What are private class fields?

 -  What are static class methods?

 -  What are logical assignment operators?

 ### **7. Error Handling, Security & Performance (15 Questions)**

+-  What is XSS.
+How do you prevent XSS in JavaScript?

+-  What is CSRF?

--  What is try/catch?
+-  What is CSP (Content Security Policy)?

+-  What are types of JavaScript errors?

 -  How do you throw custom errors?
--  What are types of JavaScript errors?

 -  What causes memory leaks in JS?

 -  How to prevent memory leaks?

 -  What is debouncing used for?

 -  What is throttling used for?
--  What is XSS?
--  How do you prevent XSS in JavaScript?
--  What is CSRF?
--  What is CSP (Content Security Policy)?

 -  What is lazy loading?

 -  What is code splitting?

 -  What is minification?

+-  What is try/catch?

 -  How do you optimize JS performance?